v5ma/selfawarenetworks/map.napot.md

+(DO NOT EDIT, THIS IS A BACKUP ONLY, EDIT THE CORRESPONDING WIKIPAGE INSTEAD) Each map page is a time-stamped copy of a wikipage.
+The wiki pages ought to be time stamped but I have not yet discovered where it can be shown.

 map.napot.md (maps connect notes together and are intended to be back ups of the wiki doc)

 The central thesis of my book Self Aware Networks is N.A.P.O.T. or NAPOT